geomstats/challenge-iclr-2022/README.md

 Datasets larger than 10MB shall be directly imported from external URLs or from data sharing platforms such as OpenML.

-If your project requires external pip installable libraries that are not amongst Geomstats’ and Giotto-tda’s requirements.txt, you can include them at the beginning of your Jupyter notebook, e.g. with:
+If your project requires external pip installable libraries that are not amongst Geomstats’ requirements.txt, you can include them at the beginning of your Jupyter notebook, e.g. with:
 ```
 import sys
 !{sys.executable} -m pip install numpy scipy torch